 5).
 Whippets – 34.79 miles per hour

-The Whippet is a medium-size dog originated in England, where they descended from greyhounds.
+The Whippet is a medium-sized dog that originated in England, where they descended from greyhounds.
 Whippets were originally greyhounds that were deemed unsuitable for hunting because of their size.
 They can reach speeds of 56 kilometers (34.7968 mi) per hour.

 6).
 Afghan Hound – 29 miles per hour

-Afghan Hounds are an oversized breed of dog.
-The hound is one amongst the oldest familiar dog breeds in the world. although Afghan hounds have a sublime look, they need quite a silly temperament.
+Afghan Hounds are a large breed of dog.
+The Hound is one of the oldest familiar dog breeds in the world.
+Although Afghan hounds have a sublime look, they need quite a silly temperament.